kninad/kninad.github.io/index.md

 be more "artistic" I am also trying to pick up sketching from the awesome website of [drawabox](https://drawabox.com/).

-Here are a few links for more information on my "professional" activities:
+Here are a few links for more "professional" information:
 [linkedin](https://www.linkedin.com/in/ninadkhargonkar/) |
 [github](https://github.com/ninception) |
 [curriculum vitae](./etc/CV_NinadKhargonkar.pdf)